Sanasheikh34/Trashpath-mini-game/README.md

 # Trashpath-mini-game
-Created a mini game 'Trashpath' which is live on Gorbagana testnet

-# TrashPath

 TrashPath is a 5x5 memory-based mini-game built on the Solana-based Gorbagana testnet.
 It challenges players to memorize a random tile sequence and retrace it — test your brain, degen-style.